Last Updated: Monday, December 27, 2021 at 12:55pm

 Behavioral Health Patients:

-- Approval for this visitor must be given in advance of the visit by the physician or care team.
+- Approval to visit must be given in advance of the visit by the physician or care team.

 Emergency Department Patients:

-- In cases where the patient is cognitively impaired, two support people are permitted.
-The support people must remain the same for the duration of the visit.
+- In cases where the patient is cognitively impaired, one support person is permitted.
+The support person must remain the same for the duration of the visit.

-- Two parents or guardians of a pediatric patient will be allowed.
-The support people must remain the same for the duration of the visit.
+- One parent or designated caregiver of a pediatric patient will be allowed.
+The support person must remain the same for the duration of the visit.

 - Parents who are COVID-19 positive must be asymptomatic to remain with their child.
 The parent should always wear two hospital issued surgical masks and remain in the patient’s room.